What LSAT and GPA numbers do you need to get into University of Texas-Austin Law School?

 From this, it is clear that factors beyond the numbers play a significant role in determining admissions outcomes.

-For a closer peak inside the admissions numbers, University of Texas has provided the following applicant profile that gives a look at the number admitted in various LSAT/GPA groupings.
+For a closer peek inside the admissions numbers, Texas Law has provided the following applicant profile that gives a look at the number admitted in various LSAT/GPA groupings.

 As at most competitive law schools, applying early gives you the best shot at being admitted to UT Law.
 Check out UT’s admissions page for more details.
 Deadlines are in the sidebar.